Invasive Non-Native Species

 Working to support the Non-Native-Species Secretariat, we help to highlight their important biosecurity campaign, Check, Clean, Dry.
 If you work for a school, youth group or river user group such as a boating or angling club, we would be more than happy to discuss an educational session with you, so we can help improve plant identification as well as pass on this important information about biosecurity.
 Please contact us to discuss.

-If you are interesting in becoming a volunteer, in sharing your own invasive species data, or if you are a landowner with an invasive species project and currently not registered as part of our scheme, please do not hesitate to contact us.
+Local River Warden volunteers and landowners are actively involved in surveying, monitoring and plant control as well as other duties.
+If you are interesting in becoming a volunteer, in sharing your own invasive species data, or if you are a landowner with an invasive species and currently not registered as part of our scheme, please do not hesitate to contact us.